KalesmatBBD/Rock-Paper-scissors/dbScripts/README.md

-All DB Scripts and Diagrams comes here
+All DB Scripts and Diagrams comes in dbScript folder